 The MIPS system consists of thin plastic shell connected to the helmet’s protective foam with flexible anchors.
 These anchors stretch to allow the helmet to rotate upon impact.
 The Dime we tested did not have the MIPS system, but we did test another Giro helmet with MIPS and were easily able to replicate how the plastic shell and flexible anchors work upon impact.

 Other features of the Dime include sealed pads, which prevent sweat from running the face, as well as a protective rubberized coating that covers the exposed foam on the front of the helmet.
 For added comfort, the rear pad on the helmet is thick, while the front pad (which comes in two thicknesses), is only thick in the middle which allows for additional airflow around the sides.
 These features are the same for both MIPS and non-MIPS helmets.
-Both Dime models do not offer a dial-adjust, so it is especially important to measure your child head prior to ordering.
+Both Dime models do not offer a dial-adjust, so it is especially important to measure your child’s head before buying a helmet.
 Both models come in two sizes, extra-small (47-51cm) and small (51-55cm).
 The helmet used for this review was a small.

 Like all helmets, however, a child’s head circumference doesn’t necessarily mean it will fit a helmet with the same measurements.
 Our eleven-year-old tester, with a 52cm head circumference, fit the small Dime helmet perfectly, while our six-year-old testers, with a 53cm head circumference (who does have a wider/rounded shaped head), found it to be too narrow.
 Having had trouble fitting into other helmets as well, our six-year-old testers is an exception, as most kids would the proper head circumference would fit the Dime just fine.